kenyabarnes/CSCI4320-mobileapp/README.md

 # CSCI4320-mobileapp

-This project is used for our mobile app project
+This project is used for our mobile app

+work done:
+iot devices views
+database object library
+login view
+iot device logger